mm6/ethereum-lab3-hardhat/README.md

 **Deliverable:**

-Please compile your answers to questions EXX through EXX into a single PDF file named ‘Lab3.pdf’.
+Please compile your answers to questions E0 through E10 into a single PDF file named ‘Lab3.pdf’.
 Ensure that the file is well-organized and properly labeled.
 Submit this single PDF file to Canvas.

 ## Part A. Using MetaMask to interact with a Hardhat network running locally.